antonevane/devblog/_posts/2015-04-28-files-io-nio.md

 <h4 class="section-heading">Path</h4>
 The Path is a programmatic representation of a path in the file system separated by a specific separator.
 Path might have `root`.
 Root is file store hierarchical starting point.
-It representation is `/` in Unix.
+It representation is `/` in a Unix.
 Windows might have multiply roots, and usually it has `C:\` root.
 You can easily create a `Path` by using using `get` methods from the `Files` class.
 {% highlight java %}